eisenefaust/factorio_tricks_iceberg/README.md

 - Blueprint to logi request
 - Z to single drop (hotkey `z`)
+  - spamming `z` on belts to drop items faster
 - Combinations of control and left / right click for all inventory or held stack
 - Inserter dragging over entities
 - Standard